ColonelThirtyTwo/LuaJIT-GLFW/readme.md

 --------

 LuaJIT-GLFW builds bindings from the systems OpenGL and GLFW headers, as well as an included `glext.h` file.
-To build the bindings, you need to have a C preprocessor (only GCC is supported at the moment), headers for OpenGL and GLFW 3, and Lua , though the resulting file should be cross-platform compatible.
+To build the bindings, you need to have a C preprocessor (only GCC is supported at the moment), headers for OpenGL and GLFW 3, and Lua (or Python3) , though the resulting file should be cross-platform compatible.

 To build with GCC, just run `build.sh` or build.bat in the repository directory.
 This will create a `glfw.lua` file, which is the only file